trumanng10/Gemini_Labs/Lab2.8.md

 import pandas as pd
 from datetime import datetime
 from typing import Optional
+# Replace this import:
+# from dotenv import load_dotenv

+# With this try-except block:
+try:
+    from dotenv import load_dotenv
+    load_dotenv()
+except ImportError:
+    print("Note: python-dotenv not installed.
+Using hardcoded API key from config.py.")

 # Import local modules
 from config import Config